sourcey/recliner/README.md

 ## Styling

-Recliner will set the following stateful CSS classes of your elements:
+Recliner will set the following stateful CSS classes on your elements:

-* `lazy-loading`: The element is currently being loaded
+* `lazy-loading`: Set while the element is being loaded
-* `lazy-loaded`: The element has loaded
+* `lazy-loaded`: Set when the element has loaded

 Using the stateful classes you can add some fancy transitions to your images: